 The owner has considered three possible building sites: Probably the best for year round use because of its proximity to the country road system of plowed roads is perched on a rock ridge on the south edge of the lake about two thirds of the way towards the west end.
 It has a commanding northeasterly view of the lake 60 feet below.
-The owner will soon remove some trees below this site which will further enhance the view.
+An owner could remove some trees below this site, which would further enhance the view.

 A second location, the site of the old Peter White camp, is directly across the lake on a sandy, wooded knoll about 15 feet above the lake, with water on two sides.
 An inlet curls around the back of this site.